Ultimate Guide on How To Repair a Leaky Flat Roof

 Older roofs are prone to leaks because years of heat, sun, rain, and wind erode the roofing material.

-Improperly installed or damaged flashing exposes roof edges from elements, including rain.
+Improperly installed or damaged flashing exposes roof edges to elements, including rain.
 Poor adhesion can allow water to enter the roof system.

 Problematic Roof Membrane